 In this method, the medical expert speaks into a recording device: a microphone or mobile app.
 The virtual scribe then listens to the recording before entering the information into the patient’s medical file.

-The medical expert will check the transcription for accuracy and make any required edits to make sure all important information is included.
+The medical expert will check the transcription for accuracy and make any required edits to ensure all important information is included.

 Virtual scribing is often used in healthcare when medical staff can’t keep up with the demands of documenting patient care in real-time.